-The standard model is wrong about its assertion against the continuity principle and its focus on presenting the description of the universe based on the discretion principle.
+The Standard Model is wrong about its assertion against the continuity principle and its focus to present the description of the universe based on the discretion principle.
 The universe is continuous and not discrete.

-The standard model predicts that we would discover the unity of the universe at energy level exceeding millions of eV where all its supposed “four fundamental forces”, now including gravity, would unify.
+The Standard Model predicts that we would discover the unity of the universe at energy level exceeding 1019 GeV where all its supposed “four fundamental forces”, now including gravity, would unify.

-The core principle of the atomic world which can be found in post-modern physics can be infused into the standard model to make it more correct and not to discard it.
-And one must be aware that this does not make the standard model the truth, it only makes it less wrong and more acceptable.
+The core principle of the atomic world which can be found in post-modern physics can be infused into the Standard Model to make it more correct and not discardable.
+And one must be aware that this does not make the Standard Model the truth, it only makes it less wrong and more acceptable.

 This is because physics cannot stand on two irreconcilable principles, which are the continuity principle and the discretion principle.
-One must give way for the other, and it is the discretion principle that does.
+One must give way for the other, and it is the discretion principle that does so.

 Einstein was very much aware of the latter, which was why he sought for the Unified Field Theory will his focus rightly and only on unifying light and gravity, not considering the weak and the strong forces, which post-modern physics now proves are non-existent in the universe.

-That is, though death cut Einstein pursuit short, he was only bound to not discover the Unified Field Theory for some time, but the standard model is doomed to never discover the Unified Field Theory no matter how long or the concerted effort.
+That means, though death cut Einstein pursuit short, he was only bound to not discover the Unified Field Theory for some time, but the Standard Model is doomed to never discover the Unified Field Theory no matter how long or how concerted the effort may be.